kisaragi-hiu/bk/README.md

 `bk` stores key-value pairs in a JSON file, and provides an interface to retrieve values.
 It is intended for command line bookmarks.

+## Why

+I wrote this mainly for command line bookmarks, so I can do `cd (bk projects)` to quickly get to my projects folder, for example.

+I don't want to use shell variables because ut can potentially intefere with some scripts, and because they have character restrictions quite a lot stricter than JSON strings, the way I'm storing it here.

 ## Usage

 - `bk <key>`